-- 9.1 'A child in need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
+- 'A child in need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
 Local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
-Children in need may be assessed under section 17 of the Children Act 1989' (KCSIE 2023) - 9.2 It is important that staff take swift and effective action to safeguard children and young people and to stop concerns from escalating.
+Children in need may be assessed under section 17 of the Children Act 1989' (KCSIE 2024) - 9.2 It is important that team members take swift and effective action to safeguard children and young people and to stop concerns from escalating.
 It may be that they will benefit from Early Help.
-All staff should be aware of their local early help process and understand their role in it. - 9.3 Staff must be aware and alert to the possibility of Early Help being needed for those pupils who have particular vulnerabilities, such as those who: - are disabled or have certain health conditions and specific additional needs; - have special educational needs (whether or not they have a statutory EHCP); - have a mental health need; - are young carers; - are frequently missing/goes missing from care or from home; - are persistently absent from school, including persistent absences for part of the day. - are showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - are at risk of modern slavery, trafficking, sexual or criminal exploitation, of being radicalised or exploited; - are in a family circumstance presenting challenges, such as drug and alcohol misuse, adult mental health issues, domestic abuse; a family member is in prison, or is offending; - are misusing drugs or alcohol themselves; - have returned home to their family from care; - are at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - are privately fostered; - 9.5 Children's social care assessments should consider where children are being harmed in contexts outside the home.
+All team members should be aware of their local early help process and understand their role in it. - 9.3 Team members must be aware and alert to the possibility of Early Help being needed for those pupils who have particular vulnerabilities, such as those who: - are disabled or have certain health conditions and specific additional needs - have special educational needs (whether or not they have a statutory EHCP) - are suffering from mental ill health - are young carers - are frequently missing/goes missing from education, home or care - are persistently absent from school, including persistent absences for part of the day, or not in receipt of full-time education - has experienced multiple suspensions and is at risk of, or has been permanently excluded - are showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - are at risk of modern slavery, trafficking, sexual or criminal exploitation, of being radicalised or exploited - are in a family circumstance presenting challenges, such as drug and alcohol misuse, adult mental health issues, domestic abuse; a family member is in prison, or is offending - are misusing drugs or alcohol themselves - have returned home to their family from care - are at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - are privately fostered - has a parent or carer in custody or is affected by parental offending

+- 9.5 Children's social care assessments should consider where children are being harmed in contexts outside the home.
 It is important that schools provide as much information as possible as part of the referral process.
-This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm - 9.6 When a pupil has been referred for Early Help, it is the responsibility of the DSL to set up an inter-agency assessment as appropriate.
-Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead professional.
+This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm - 9.6 When a pupil has been referred for Early Help, it is the responsibility of the DSL to set up an interagency assessment as appropriate.
+Team members may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead professional.
 Any such cases should be kept under constant review and consideration must be given to a referral to children's social care for assessment for statutory services if the pupil's situation does not appear to be improving or is getting worse.